 In self-billing, the customer takes over the supplier’s role in the billing process.
 This means that the buyer itself prepares and sends an invoice to the supplier, rather than the other way around.
 So the supplier no longer has to issue an invoice, but receives one from the customer.

-This model is interesting when the buyer has the most or the most reliable transaction data.
+This model is interesting when the buyer has the most reliable transaction data.
 Consider retail, logistics or manufacturing, for example, where the buyer often has better visibility into volumes, deliveries and prices.

-The answer is yes.
-Peppol supports self-billing documents through the standard Peppol BIS Billing formats.
-A self-billing invoice follows the same structure as a regular e-invoice, with an additional indication that the invoice was prepared by the customer.
+Yes, Peppol supports self-billing documents through the standard Peppol BIS Billing formats.
+A self-billing invoice broadly follows the same structure as a regular e-invoice, with an additional indication that the invoice was prepared by the customer.

-This also allows self-billing to be fully integrated within existing Peppol flows.
-Suppliers receive the invoice directly through the Peppol network in accordance with applicable international standards.
+In this way, self-billing invoices can be fully integrated within existing Peppol flows.
+Suppliers receive the invoice directly through the Peppol network, fully compliant with applicable international standards, while correctly complying with all registration and document type requirements.

 Does every Access Point offer self-billing?